Digital Self Distribution: How To Sell Your Movie Online

 The reason for this is simple.
 Your project is too risky.

-1. Find your USP: In the world of marketing, USP is short for Unique Selling Proposition.
-And if you can’t market your move based on celebrity, the next step is to leverage whatever makes your movie unique, interesting and memorable.
-Do you have a cutting edge horror movie?
+1. Find your USP: USP is short for Unique Selling Proposition in marketing.
+And if you can't market your move based on celebrity, the next step is to leverage whatever makes your movie unique, exciting, and memorable.
+Do you have a cutting-edge horror movie?
 Ninja movie?
-Girl with a horse movie?
-Or a food documentary on why you should quit meat for a plant based diet?
+Girl with a Horse movie?
+Or a food documentary on why you should quit meat for a plant-based diet?
 Great!

 2. Focus on Controversy: What aspect of your story provokes an emotional response?
 Think of how politicians market during a political campaign.
-Most folks either hate the message or they love it.
+Most folks either hate the message, or they love it.
 Does your movie make a polarizing statement?
-Is there anything about your movie that makes some people totally dislike it, while other people LOVE it?
+Is there anything about your film that makes some people dislike it while others LOVE it?
 Great.
 Use controversy to spark word of mouth.

 3. Create a Marketing Plan: Creating a marketing plan is less complex than you think.
 Just answer these questions: Who is your target audience?
 How will you reach your target audience?
 Based on your budget, how many unit sales will it take you to break even?
 How will you make this happen without losing money?

 4. Update Your Marketing: When I evaluate movies for distribution, the ones that grab my attention look professional.
-I instantly know what the movie is about and where it fits in terms of genre.
+I instantly know what the movie is about and where it fits in the genre.
 Branding is the marketing equivalent of matching your belt with your shoes.
-Look at other movies in a similar genre.
-Make sure you present your movie like a “real” movie.
+Look at other films in a similar genre.
+Make sure you present your film like a “real” movie.
 Hire a graphic designer.

-5. Digital Self Distribution Platforms: Even if you are seeking a traditional deal, you should simultaneously plan your release strategy as if you do not have a deal.
+5. Digital Self-Distribution Platforms: Even if you are seeking a traditional deal, you should simultaneously plan your release strategy as if you do not have an agreement.
 This means getting to know some DIY platforms.
 You might do film festivals or use Tugg for your theatrical release.
-You might then consider some transactional video on demand platforms.
-This way, if you don’t actually land a favorable distribution deal, you’ll still enter the market.
+You might then consider some transactional video-on-demand platforms.
+If you don't land a favorable distribution deal, you'll still enter the market.

-No longer can you make a movie on spec, cross your fingers and hope a deal finds you.
-You have to find your own deal.
+You can no longer make a movie on spec.
+Please cross your fingers, and I hope a deal finds you.
+You have to find your deal.
 But unlike years past, you are no longer limited.
 You can leverage technology to market your movie directly to a global audience.
-And that’s what digital self distribution is all about.
+And that's what digital self-distribution is all about.

 Photo of author